Rogue-Frontier/Oblivia/Syntax.md

 _expl(f:f4): {}
 ```

+# `out` parameter
+- Returned at end of function
+- Overrides result of body
+- Declare in block to designate return value

 # Var and Type
 - Initializing a key with a type makes a mutable var with the type.
 - Initializing a key with a value makes a mutable var with the value's type.